 We truly rely on Commencement volunteers to ensure the day’s events run smoothly and the atmosphere is enjoyable for our graduates and their guests.

-Volunteering, whether you’re a member of the Binghamton University family, a local community member or an alum, is a great way to show your support for our graduates’ achievements and to share in the celebration.
+Whether you’re a member of the Binghamton University family, a local community member or an alum, volunteering is a great way to show your support for our graduates’ achievements and to share in the celebration.